ovh/docs/pages/cloud/nutanix/00-cluster-custom-redeployment/guide.en-ie.md

 ![00 Redeploy cluster from OVHcloud control panel 01](images/00-cluster-redeployment-through-manager01.png)

 If you have subscribed to the Nutanix BYOL offer, a reminder will tell you not to forget to uninstall your licences.
-You can use this guide to manage your licences:[Managing licences in your Nutanix on OVHcloud BYOL Offer cluster](https://docs.ovh.com/ie/en/nutanix/activate-license-on-nutanix-byol/).
+You can use this guide to manage your licences: [Managing licences in your Nutanix on OVHcloud BYOL Offer cluster](https://docs.ovh.com/ie/en/nutanix/activate-license-on-nutanix-byol/).
 When your licences are uninstalled, click `Continue`{.action}.

 ![00 Redeploy cluster from OVHcloud control panel 02](images/00-cluster-redeployment-through-manager02.png)